jparyani/mediagoblin/docs/hackinghowto.rst

 Creating a new file
 ===================

+FIXME - this needs to be updated when it's set in stone.

 All new files need to have license/copyright information.

 The following kinds of files get the GNU AGPL header: